exasol/s3-document-files-virtual-schema/doc/hands_on/hands_on_minio.md

 ## Introduction

-VSS3 supports using two different variants of S3 buckets:
+Virtual Schema for Document Files in S3 (VSS3) supports using two different variants of S3 buckets:
 * Real S3 buckets in the AWS cloud
 * S3 buckets as emulated by [MinIO](https://min.io)'s S3-compatible interface